porsche-design-system/porsche-design-system/packages/components-js/src/components/form/radio-button-wrapper/radio-button-wrapper.design.md

 - **Label**
 The label text (always in copytext) gives the user an information about the option that can be selected.
 Try to keep the label short and descriptive (a word or two).

+- **Help text**
+Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
+If deeper, longer descriptions are necessary, which can optionally be read through and would interrupt the reading flow of the form, they should be hidden in a info tooltip, which is placed 8 px behind the label.

 - **Validation and error**
 For a group of Radio Buttons the validation message is set at the end of the list.
 This means that the validation for a Radio Button behaves differently from the other form elements where the validation is set for each individual component.
 For further information we recommend to read the general form guideline.
 [Forms Guideline](www.link.de)